AhmadAL-Quraan/Tired-of-losing/README.md

 In addition to insure you are choosing the best move, you should have the ability to print all elements of that data structure in non-arbitrary order.

+## Solution

+* I implemented Doubly LinkedList with hash map for this task.
+* Add any value to the header and deleting the last element from trailer will take O(1).
+* I used hash map to be able to roll_back with O(1) time complexity, by saving the sqaure for each node as key, and the address of the **Node** object as value.